Van Asch College: Merger

 In 2012 the Boards of Trustees of the van Asch Deaf Education Centre and Kelston Deaf Education Centre combined to become a single board running both schools.
 On 9 April 2019, as a result of a request by the Combined Board of both schools, the Minister of Education announced that van Asch Deaf Education Centre and Kelston Deaf Education Centre would merge in 2020 at the beginning of the third term and become one national school to support more than 2700 deaf or hard of hearing children and students up to the age of 21 in the New Zealand Education system.
 In 2020, van Asch became a residential campus and support centre for Ko Taku Reo.

 Deaf staff

 The employment of deaf gardeners, cooks and cleaners has been credited with having a significant effect on the transmission of signs between generations, with children picking up signs the auxiliary staff used to communicate with each other, despite disapproval from teaching staff.

 In 1992 the Board of Trustees had its first deaf chairperson.

 In 1993 the first Sign Language tutor was employed.

 In 1997 the first deaf teacher was employed.

+Notable people

+Notable people associated with the college include rugby player Patrick Harvey, who taught at the school, and Deaf community advocate Hilary McCormack, who was a boarder for a year, and later was chair of the Board of Trustees.